With a defense attorney like Kirk Nurmi, who needs a prosecutor like Juan Martinez?

 Even if Yreka was too lowly for the great Jabba and he accuses Jodi’s mother of not being there for her daughter, she sat in the court room every day of the trial, in spite of her financial difficulties.
 Arias testified that their relationship was complicated.

 Who is he to bash her family publicly when he damaged her more than they ever could?
 The woman was totally devastated by this tragedy and her husband could not attend the trial most of the time because he is afflicted with serious health problems.

-I am still intrigued by the fact that only one juror saw that at the time of the tragedy, Arias was in the throes of depression and it was well documented in her journals.
-It saved Jodi’s life.
+I am still intrigued by the fact that only one female juror saw that at the time of the tragedy, Arias was in the throes of depression and it was well documented in her journals.
+She saved Jodi’s life.

-Arias’s father when he spoke to Flores on tape, said that his daughter was very upset and suffering from shifting moods since a couple of years.
+Arias’s father had told detective Flores that his daughter was very upset and suffering from shifting moods since a couple of years.
 She would call crying and scream at her mother and call back a short time later and be very nice and apologetic.
 It happened to be the exact period of time she spent with Travis in Mesa.
 It is not difficult to tie her troubles to this situation.